Insurance Risk Assessment Business License in Dubai: Cost and Requirements

 Loss adjustment and claims verification for insurance portfolios

-The licence does not authorise the holder to underwrite insurance policies or act as an insurance broker.
+The license does not authorise the holder to underwrite insurance policies or act as an insurance broker.
 Those activities require separate regulatory approvals from the Central Bank of the UAE.

 UAE and Dubai Market Context